jeffreytse/jekyll-theme-yat/_posts/2024-01-19-website-building.md

 ## Jekyll

-The first component of this website is, of course, Jekyll.
+The first component of this website is Jekyll.
 This is my first time using Jekyll, or really any Ruby at all, but it’s been quite simple to use once I got familiar with it.
 Jekyll is a static site generator written in Ruby that essentially takes your plain text of whatever format you choose and builds it into a site ready to be served.
 Jekyll has a [great step-by-step guide for building a site from scratch](https://jekyllrb.com/docs/step-by-step/01-setup/) that was really helpful for someone like me just getting started.

 Once I worked through most of that tutorial and looked around online at websites other people were building using Jekyll, I realized I really wanted a nice theme for the site.
 I found [this beautiful theme by Jeffrey Tse](https://github.com/jeffreytse/jekyll-theme-yat), and used that as the basis for the site.
 Big thank you to the open source contributors out there!
 I hope to join your ranks soon.